-Consider, are you after a basic crash-pad that provides somewhere warm to sleep after a day of studying, sports, societies, and dare we say it, partying?
-Or are you looking for a cosy study area to work from, learning and revising for y’know, that degree you’re here for?
+Are you after a basic crash-pad that provides somewhere warm to sleep after a day of studying, sports, societies, and dare we say it, partying?
+Or are you looking for a cosy study area to work from for, y’know, that degree you’re here for?

 Answering questions like this before booking viewings will help you hugely in whittling down a long shortlist of properties into the ones that could really feel like home.

-Unfortunately, students have a reputation for not managing their money well, and often needing a little extra financial support.
+Unfortunately, students have a reputation for not managing their money well, and will often need a little extra financial support.
 That’s why a lot of letting agents and student landlords require tenants to have a guarantor in order to rent a property.

-Guarantor’s are a third-party, usually a relative of the student, who act as security against the rental payments in case the student does not pay.
-Depending on the individual tenancy agreement, you may be required to have a single guarantor for the combined household rent, though in some cases agents will allow individual guarantors per student.
+Guarantor’s are a third-party (usually a relative of the student) and act as security against the rental payments, in case the student doesn't pay.
+Depending on the individual tenancy agreement, you may be required to have a single guarantor for the combined household rent.
+In some cases, agents will allow individual guarantors per student.